ampleforth/ampl-balancer/crp/README.md

 );
 ```

+- Is above documentation style worth continuing for rest?

 ### ConfigurableRightsPool.sol

 commitAddToken(address token, uint balance, uint denormalizedWeight)

-Precommits a new token setting:
+- Precommits a new token that can be applied addTokenTimeLockInBLocks blocks in the future.
-_commitNewToken = token;
-_commitNewBalance = balance;
-_commitNewDenormalizedWeight = denormalizedWeight;
-_commitBlock = block.number;

 applyAddToken()
-Applys above committed token & mints pool shares.
+- Applies above committed token & mints pool shares if addTokenTimeLockInBLocks blocks in the future.

+removeToken(address token)
+Removes an existing token and returns balance to controller.

+upDateWeight(address token, uint256 newWeight)
+Updates weight for given token but keeps prices the same.
+Balances of token will change so user must have enough.

 Configurable Rights Pool contract.
 - Should it have a getController function?
-- Is INIT_POOL_SUPPLY correct?
-Should it be configurable?
+- Is INIT_POOL_SUPPLY correct - Should it be configurable?
 - Should _rights be public so people can query what settings are?
 - Why max total weight 50?
 - Should commitAddToken on already bound token be allowed? applyAddToken() reverts but seems like a waste?
+- Change commitAddToken to commitNewToken?
+(Then applyAddToken to applyNewToken)

 ### PCToken.sol